mgba-emu/gbatek/index.md

 that memory are relocated to RAM/TCM before locking, and that relocated copies can be dumped.

-On a DSi, the following DSi ROM data can be dumped (via Main Memory hacks, ie. with complex external hardware soldered to the mainboard):
+On a DSi, the following DSi ROM data can be dumped (originally done via Main Memory hacks, ie. with complex external hardware soldered to the mainboard, but it's now also possible via Unlaunch.dsi exploit):

 ```
   ROM:FFFF87F4h / TCM:1FFC400h (400h)  (C3 02 93 DE ..)
 Whatever, 8x80h RSA?